Telltale-Modding-Group/TelltaleModLauncher/README.md

 **Releases are now being put out!
 You can get them [here](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/releases).**

+**If you are setting up the application and need help, click [here](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/wiki/%5BHelp%5D-Application-Setup)!**

 ## About
 This launcher is designed to make installing and managing mods for Telltale Games much easier through a very user friendly interface.
 In addition to that, the launcher also includes a hub for mod tools necessary for you to create a mod for a Telltale Title.
 You will be able to make the following mods.
 - **Texture Mods** (not implemented yet)